-I got this informative and interesting question from Dave.
+I got this informative and interesting question from Dave, on an Australian railroad.
 Can anyone help??

 What made it interesting to read, other than the various tales from a selection of people met along the route, was that each car was set up like a compact retail outlet – one car a butcher, the other groceries, another clothing, another shoes and still another a doctor or dentist – you get the idea.